jhvanderschee/jekyllcodex/_posts/2017-12-07-interview-with-joost-van-der-schee.md

 ### What kind of websites are you working on?

 I build websites for designers/advertising agencies.
 I think I build around 30 static websites each year.
+They vary from one-pagers to big corporate websites with all the bells and whistles.

 ### What do you like about the SSG workflow?